akortis4/simple_data_vis/README.md

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data
 In theory this initial version should work with in csv data set.

+#Running the program
+This program is run from the terminal or command line as and assumes you have python set correctly in system path: python <directory to script>SimpleDataVis.py <directory and file name to user input json>

 #Ouput
 1. Excel
 The first output will be a an excel that notates the dependent variable chosen, and a drop down for